DataUniversum/dbt_project/README.md

   - Example: `customer_dimension.sql`, `order_fact.sql`

 Please adhere to these conventions when creating new folders or files in the project.

+## Templates
+Templates provide reusable structures for common coding patterns.

+Templates for both model and generic test in yaml files can be access under the `_templates/` forlder and related .md file

 ## Dependencies